ConceptaNjolima/MyTNTResources/Week 1/Intro to VSCode and TypeScript.md

      * Checked that it installed correctly by checking the version `tsc --version`
      * Review using the terminal - integrated in VS Code for command line tasks like installation.
 The terminal can be opened from "View" in the toolbar or `Ctrl+\``
      * Review npm - an online repository for publishing open-source node.js projects and a command line utility for interacting with the repo for package installation, version management, and dependency management.
 It makes it easy to install and mantain packages.
 [What is node](https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/).

+3. **Demo** - Hello World tutorial [instructions](https://code.visualstudio.com/docs/typescript/typescript-tutorial)
+    * Create a new folder, workspace, for the project
+    * Create a file in workspace
+    * Declare and print the string <br />
+    ```typescript
+    let message: string = 'Hello World';
+    console.log(message);
+    ```
+    * Compile the TS code.
+TS compiles to JS and runs as JS.
+In the terminal `tsc filename.ts`. `filename.js` is created.
+    * In the terminal `node filename.js` to run the JS file.
+Look for the output in the terminal.

+4. VS Code TS language support features
+    * Introduce and demo - IntelliSense and Code Snippets.
+    * Here to help but you need to drive and understand.
+    * IntelliSense - code compleetion, hover info, and signature information.
+    * Snippets - chunks of TS.

+5. **Try it** - NTs create and run HelloWorld.ts

+---

 ## Stretch